double-commander/doublecmd/README.md

 **Note!**

- Since most of the updates are integrated from the upstream branch at sourceforge, the master branch is occasionally rebased.
+The original goal of this fork was to host the Double Commander project on the modern GitHub platform, and attract new developers.
+In the meantime, the maintainer of Double Commander has [migrated the code to GitHub](https://github.com/doublecmd/doublecmd/issues/6).
+Development is now active there.

 ## [Download](https://github.com/double-commander/doublecmd/releases)